Delicious Finnish Blueberry Pie (Mustikkapiirakka)

 - Spoons for mixing

-- Pie plate/pan or a tart pan (⌀ 24cm), the traditional Finnish blueberry pie is often made and served in a round glass pie pan.
+- Pie plate or a tart pan of ⌀ 24cm (10-inch pie pan), the traditional Finnish blueberry pie is often made and served in a round glass pie pan.

 Step one: Make the dough